 Certificate pinning is a process that links a service to their specific public key.
 Once a certificate gets established for a particular service, it is permanently pinned to the service.
 If there are multiple valid certificates for a given service, the pins are merged into a pinset.
 To validate a pinset, at least one element from the service must match the elements in the pinset.
 We pin the public key of our certificates in all our native apps.

 Our mission is to build a safer Internet, and being informed about how your data is protected can empower you to make better decisions about the services you use.
-If you have any further questions or comments about TLS certificates or how we use them, feel free to reply in the comments or join the discussion on our social media channels.
+If you have any further questions or comments about TLS certificates or how we use them, let us know on social media on Twitter or Reddit.

 The ProtonMail Team